Modern Slavery Statement

 The Company currently has approximately 5500 employees within the UK, operating 33 facilities across England, Wales and Scotland.

-The Group employs approximately 54,000 employees in 29 countries and posted consolidated revenues of 4.309 billion euros in 2023.
+The Group employs approximately 57,500 employees in 30 countries and in 2024 posted consolidated revenues of 4,573.7 million euros.

 SUPPLY CHAIN

 The supply of goods, services and products is managed by the UK procurement and supply chain teams, with support and assistance from the Group’s procurement function.
 The Group’s procurement function leads on corporate social responsibility (“CSR”) to assist national subsidiaries with selecting business partners.
+In 2024 the Group’s purchasing team was strengthened by the arrival of a supplier CSR coordinator whose role is in part to assist with the Group’s supplier assessment policy.

 The Group continues to work to rationalise its panel of business partners.
 This rationalisation should facilitate the implementation of the Group’s ethics values, including the fight against modern slavery and human trafficking.